What is at the heart of intelligence and cognition?

-Despite that, elsewhere in the same paper Smolensky de-stresses the importance of symbols.
-Basically he wants “formal accounts” of “continuous mathematics” rather than the “discrete mathematics” of much “traditional symbolic formalism”.
+Despite all that, elsewhere in the same paper Smolensky does indeed play down the importance of symbols.
+Basically, Smolensky wants “formal accounts [of] continuous mathematics” (see here) rather than the “discrete mathematics [of much] traditional symbolic formalism”.
 In more detail, Smolensky writes:

-There’s no mention here of symbols or even of quasi-symbols.
-In fact this account sounds both mechanical and biological in nature; strange as that may seem.
-Though why shouldn’t the biological also be seen as mechanical or at the least as dynamical?
-And if we’re talking of the mechanical or the dynamical, then it stands to reason that mathematics, “numerical variables” and “differential equations” — rather than symbols — will be primary.
-Indeed it seems that in even simpler terms, this is more about the measurement of dynamical systems rather than the symbols within a symbol-system (i.e. the mind-brain).
+There’s no mention above of symbols or even of quasi-symbols.
+In fact this account sounds — strange as it may seem - both mechanical and biological in nature.
+So why shouldn’t the biological also be seen as mechanical and dynamical?
+And if we’re talking of the mechanical and the dynamical, then it stands to reason that “numerical variables” and “differential equations” — rather than symbols — will be primary.
+Indeed it seems that in even simpler terms, all this is more a case of the measurement of dynamical systems rather than the symbols themselves (i.e., within a symbol-system — e.g., the mind/brain).

-It may appear to the case that causation is also of prime importance.
-That is, we have the numerical measurements of the interplay between the environment (in terms of input) and a dynamical system which will result in certain internal states and then certain kinds of output.
+It may appear to the case that causation is also of prime importance in Smolensky’s scheme.
+That is, we have the numerical measurements of the interplay between the environment (in terms of input) and a dynamical system which results in certain internal states and then certain kinds of output.